jordanlgraves/geneforge/README.md

 Example scripts are provided in the `examples` directory.
 These range from simple integration, library management, to system level orchestration.

+## Technical Debt

+- [ ] We should be using a dockerized version of Cello instead of running from source code.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a pull request.